OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                every boot (unstable PXE connection, ugly SSD support in old BIOS, devices with bad sectors and so on).

- * USEBEEP=1 - turn PC speaker sound in kernel selection menu (for monitor-less configurations).
+ * USEBEEP=1 - turn on PC speaker sound in the kernel selection menu (for monitor-less configurations).
 It will beep with one tone on the first line and another tone on any other.

  * VALIMIT[=value] (OS/4, >=4199) VIRTUALADDRESSLIMIT value, in Mb.
                Key can be used without memory size value, in this case value